HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 - The originator later retrieves the response data using the address previously returned in the `Content-Location` parameter of the initial response from the destination

 *[Exchange flows and additional details](specification.html#scenario-originator-initiates-an-asynchronous-retrieval-of-data-from-a-destination-that-uses-an-inbound-gateway-intermediary)*

-<p></p>

-#### Originator pushes data to a destination that uses an Inbound Gateway intermediary and obtains processing results asynchronously

-***[Need to investigate how/whether this scenario is supported by the [FHIR asynchronous request pattern](https://www.hl7.org/fhir/async.html), which only describes an async GET interaction ]***

-In this scenario, the originator uses the [FHIR Asynchronous Pattern](https://www.hl7.org/fhir/async.html) to push data to the destination and then later retrieve processing results asynchronously.
-The destination uses an Inbound Gateway intermediary as described above.

-**Steps**

-This scenario is a variation on the previous "asynchronous data retrieval" scenario--differing only in that the initial exchange POSTs data to the destination for processing, rather than the previous scenarios use of a GET data request.

-**Exchange Flows**

-See flows for previous asynchronous scenario.
-Only difference is that the initial Originator exchange to the Destination is a POST of data.

 <br/>